Cray-HPE/docs-csm/troubleshooting/cmsdev_tests.md

 When run on a Kubernetes master NCN, the TFTP file transfer subtest is omitted.
 However, that TFTP subtest is run on a worker NCN as part of the Goss NCN health checks.

 (`ncn-mw#`) The following command runs the `cmsdev` test suite for all services.
-By default, this runs only API tests;
+CLI and multi-tenancy subtests will be excluded (see [Test control options](#test-control-options) for details on how to include them).
-CLI tests (use `--include-cli`) and tenant tests (use `--include-tenant`) are optional.
-Additionally, the TFTP file transfer subtest is omitted on master NCNs, as noted in the previous paragraph.
+Additionally, the TFTP file transfer subtest is omitted on master NCNs, as noted earlier.

 ```bash
 /usr/local/bin/cmsdev test -q all